In the picture: Gokul Nayar - Faculty of Mechanical, Maritime and Materials Engineering

 - If the Delft Library has a subscription to a journal, you can click on the article to open or save it.

 - If the TU Delft Library does not have a subscription on the journal, you can send in an order form for the article via document requests and put in a request for an article.
 It will be ordered at another national or international library.
-Please refer to the price list for document requests.

 If you are not looking for a specific subject or author, but want to read a particular journal in its entirity, you can of course search by journal.
 This works the same as searching for books (see above), except now you filter the result by: